Hi, I’m Dan Harrison!

-I'm so happy that Dan has started to take on clients for Wordpress Doctors again, since he did our original site back a few years ago, I have valued his advice and expertise as we've grown and developed more websites.
+Since Dan re-worked our original site back a few years ago, I've been able to benefit from his advice and expertise as we've grown and developed more websites.

-His knowledge base just doesn’t cover the techie stuff (although he even makes that understandable sometimes) but his knowledge about what works marketing-wise, is priceless too.
-He is really easy to outsource too, understanding what you both want and need for your business, which lets me get on with the important task of creating content to upload.
+His knowledge base just doesn’t cover the techie stuff (although he even makes that easy to understand too) but his knowledge about what works marketing-wise, is priceless.
+It's really easy to outsource to Dan, as he understands what you want, and what you NEED for your business... which lets me get on with the important task of creating content to upload.

 So why WordPress?